middlestate/vyla-www/src/pages/index.md

   cards:
     - content: >
-        Farmers get more meaningful ideas and answers because the data that inspires those ideas are industry-wide, whichtakerisk out of changing farming practices.
+        Farmers get more meaningful ideas and answers because the data that inspires those ideas are industry-wide, which take risk out of changing farming practices.
       heading: Farmers
     - content: >